We must face many uncomfortable truths about life and love, as neither is always positive.

 5. Most often, love isn’t the same as it’s portrayed in a fairy tale.

-It is the single most binding force two people can share; without it, our species would fade from existence like so many others.
+It is the single most binding force two people can share; without it, our species would fade from existence like many others.

 It is both beautiful and cruel, luring us from the safety of our solitary life into a relationship where our soul is naked and exposed, open and vulnerable to the whim of our partner.